eziomauri/pokemon-info/README.md

 # Pokemon Info

-Project to create a simple pokemon lookup website to get quick infos based on the async await Javascript functionality and fetching data using the PokeApi API
+Project to create a simple lookup website to get quick Pokemon information based on the async await Javascript functionality and fetching data using the PokeApi API